County up one positive case

 At UPMC Jameson Hospital, there are no COVID-19 patients.

-The state health department reported two adult ICU beds are available with seven staffed.
+The state health department reported no adult ICU beds are available with six staffed.

 There are no adult COVID-19 patients in the ICU and none on a ventilator.